 - An adaptor to use the charger in any foreign country’s power outlet

-- Cleaning tools like a brush, hearing aid cleaning wire, wax pick, and a cloth.
+- Cleaning tools including a brush, hearing aid, wire, wax pick, and cloth.

 - Equipment like a dehydrator or dehumidifier if you’ll be around water or in a hot and humid place.